Elliptic flow of electrons from heavy-flavor hadron decays in Au+Au collisions at $\sqrt{s_{\rm NN}} = $ 200, 62.4, and 39 GeV: Introduction

+One of the difficulties in interpretation of the $v_2$ results is that various methods have different sensitivities to elliptic flow fluctuations and to particle correlations not related to the reaction plane, so-called non-flow.
+Jets and resonance decays are considered to be the most important sources of these non-flow correlations.
+In this paper, we present the STAR measurements of the \HFE\ $v_2$ using two- and four-particle correlations~\cite{Borghini:2000sa} ($\vn{2}$ and $\vn{4}$, respectively) and the event plane method ($\vn{EP}$)~\cite{Poskanzer:1998yz} in Au+Au collisions at $\sqrt{s_{\rm NN}} = $ 200 GeV at RHIC.
 In the case of $\vn{2}$ and $\vn{EP}$, there are positive contributions from both $v_2$ fluctuations and non-flow (the event plane and two-particle correlation methods are approximately equivalent~\cite{Trainor:2008jp}).
-When $v_2$ is obtained with four-particle correlations ($\vn{4}$), the fluctuations give a negative contribution and the non-flow is suppressed.
+When $v_2$ is obtained with four-particle correlations ($\vn{4}$), the fluctuations give a negative contribution and non-flow is suppressed.
 Therefore, $\vn{2}$ gives an upper limit, and $\vn{4}$ gives a lower limit, on elliptic flow~\cite{Voloshin:2007pc}.

-We also present \HFE\ $\vn{2}$ in Au+Au collisions at $\sqrt{s_{\rm NN}} = $ 62.4 and 39 GeV.
-RHIC Beam Energy Scan results show that elliptic flow of inclusive charged hadrons is approximately independent of beam energy in this energy range (the difference is less than 10\% for $0.5<\pt<3$~GeV/c)~\cite{STAR:BES:iclusive:hadron:v2}.
-Measurements of \HFE\ $\vn{2}$ at these energies could provide information about energy dependence of the strength of heavy quarks interactions with a hot and dense nuclear medium.
+The heavy flavor nuclear modification factor and elliptic flow at the top RHIC energy indicate that heavy quarks interact strongly with the QGP.
+RHIC Beam Energy Scan results show that elliptic flow of inclusive charged hadrons is approximately independent of beam energy in the range of 39-62.4 GeV (the difference is less than 10\% for $0.5<\pt<3$~GeV/c)~\cite{STAR:BES:iclusive:hadron:v2}.
+Current data on the \HFE\ $R_{AA}$ and $v_2$ in Au+Au collisions at $\sqrt{s_{\rm NN}} = $ 62.4 GeV are inconclusive about whether heavy quarks interact with a nuclear medium at that lower energy as strongly as at $\sqrt{s_{\rm NN}} = $ 200 GeV.
+We present new measurements of the \HFE\ $\vn{2}$ in Au+Au collisions at $\sqrt{s_{\rm NN}} = $ 62.4 and 39 GeV.
+The \HFE\ $\vn{2}$ at these energies could provide information about the energy dependence of the strength of heavy quark interactions with a hot and dense nuclear medium.